willviles/ember-google-analytics-embed/README.md

 {{/if}}
 ```

-Use the mutated property in your queries:
+Use the mutable property in your queries:

 ```handlebars
 {{ga-embed-pie-chart